AlgoMaster Logo

 Code

 This approach works correctly but uses O(m) extra space.
-What if we could align the two pointers so they arrive at the intersection simultaneously, without storing any nodes at all?
+The next approach aligns two pointers so they arrive at the intersection at the same time, without storing any nodes.

 Approach 2: Two Pointers